Variable-Interactive/.github/profile/README.md

-# To Change is Variable!
+# Try new things—keep it Variable!
-~~We are an independent team of gamedevs~~(Currently it's only me but well... i can dream right) that love science and games An organization i made to use as a host of more serious repositories.
+I'm [Variable](https://github.com/Variable-ind), and i love science and games.

+This is an organization i made to use as a host for my more serious repositories.

-See our website at https://variable-interactive.github.io
+See my website at https://variable-interactive.github.io

 A download statistics chart for our pixelorama extensions: